dbenamy/ajax-debug-toolbar/README.md

 It's based on the tradition of https://github.com/jazzband/django-debug-toolbar, but the main toolbar rolls up key performance metrics from all requests into top-level summaries and allows you to drill into the details of any request since the page loaded.

-## Not ready for general use
+## Alpha software

-This is a proof-of-concept version.
-It's hardcoded for a specific port, may stomp on your page, and has some known bugs and missing features.
+This is an alpha version.
+It'll only work for dev sites on a specific port, and has some known bugs and missing features.

 ## Usage